lewispeckover/consulator/README.md

 Available commands are:
     dump       Dumps parsed config as JSON suitable for use with consul kv import import     Imports data into consul
-    version    Prints the version
+    sync       Syncs data into consul (like import, but with deletes) version    Prints the version

 Options: